gabesargeant/blog/gabrielsargeant/content/posts/graph1/index.md

 **S3, the AWS Golang SDK V2, my tears, and Linux ls and du OR Two days and 27 cents later.**

-I had intended to get the content up onto s3.
+I had intended to get the content up and on to S3.
 The *expected* cost for the upload should be around ~5 bucks, which I'm willing to pay.
 But, I soon found out what I wasn't willing to pay was the upload speed. *You suck Australian Internet!*
 Getting the files up to AWS was slow! like really really slow.
 And I hit some odd issues along the way.

 Just to recap, the input file, the ASGS allocation csv is about 250MB.
 After building the outputs, I had ~430K worth of files.
 Oddly the
 ```> ll --block-size=MB ```
 command reported 16 MB.
 In real life, the size was 1.7 GB of output files.
 It seems with large numbers of files the **ls** command fails and it's better to use ```du```.
 [Thanks Kamil from Stack Overflow](https://unix.stackexchange.com/a/185765)

-I tried a few things to get stuff onto AWS.
+I tried a few other approaches to get stuff onto AWS.

-Firstly,I wanted use the AWS golang SDK Version 2 that's currently in developer preview.
+Firstly, I wanted use the AWS golang SDK Version 2 that's currently in developer preview.
 I didn't love Version 1 and wanted to compare and contrast.
 Mostly to see if it was me or version 1.
 I went and got the new SDK and working out my approach when I saw the time, and decided to get some sleep.
 The very next day before I had even attempted an upload, bang! the AWS Golang V2 SDK changed...
 Like overnight!, and it was a biggie.
 The 25 to 26 minor version number increment pretty much wrecked all my work.
 And if you go read the AWS gitter chanel about it.
-It seems a lot of people got a surprise by this change.
+It seems a lot of people got a surprise as well.

 I know that was a possibility with a developer preview however, I never thought that it would happen to me! :P